lucrussell/notes/_posts/2018-02-18-ethereum-dev-quick-reference.md

     Passphrase:
     true

-The first account is referred to as the coinbase and can be referred to with `eth.coinbase`.
+The first account is referred to as the coinbase and can be accessed with `eth.coinbase`.
 This address will earn the mining rewards:

     > web3.fromWei(eth.getBalance(eth.coinbase))
     1.15792